Scifabric/pybossa/doc/install.rst

 need to upgrade the DB structure to a new version, all you have to do is to::

   git pull origin master
-  alembic upgrade head
+  pip install -r requirements.txt alembic upgrade head

-The first command will get you the latest source code of the server, and the second one will perform the migration.
+The first command will get you the latest source code.
+Then new libraries are installed or upgraded.
+And Alembic is upgrading the database structure.

 .. note::
     If you are using the virtualenv_ be sure to activate it before running the